 So who were these powerful, rebellious barons?

 The king owned all the land in the country.
 He did not sell it off, rather leased it.
 And the individuals who he leased it to were his barons.
-Most barons started off in a lowly role, such as knights, political advisers, or even ordinary individuals.
+Another term for a medieval lord, a baron started off in a lowly role, such as knights, political advisers, or even ordinary individuals.

 These were the people the King felt he could trust to maintain his land, look after those living on it, supply fighting men in times of war, and pay taxes and dues to the exchequer (the royal bank).
 These parcels of land were known as fiefs, and the barons held complete dominion and jurisdiction over them.

 Barons lived in manors—grandiose abodes at the heart of their estate.
-Living on the land with them were peasants and knights who the barons gave up some of their land to.
-Barons made their coin from the produce of the land, court fines, but mainly from taxes.
+Living on the land with them were peasants and knights to who the barons gave up some of their land to.
+The medieval lord made his coin from the produce of the land, court fines, but mainly from taxes.

 The baron acted as arbiter in disputes between peasants and others residing on their land, though as we saw in my article on peasants, it was they who tended to carry out most of these administrative affairs which the barons deemed boring.